Dominique Robinson: Professional career

-Robinson was drafted by the Chicago Bears with the 174th pick in the fifth round of the 2022 NFL Draft.
-He made his NFL debut on September 11, 2022, in the Bears' Week 1 19-10 victory over the San Francisco 49ers, in which he recorded 1½ sacks, the most by a Bears rookie in a season debut since 1987.
+Robinson was selected by the Chicago Bears with the 174th pick in the fifth round of the 2022 NFL draft.
+He made his NFL debut on September 11, 2022, in the Bears' Week 1 19–10 victory over the San Francisco 49ers, in which he recorded 1½ sacks, the most by a Bears rookie in a season debut since 1987.

 Personal life

 Robinson is a Christian.
 He is married to Emma Robinson.

 Robinson's father, Anthony Robinson, played college basketball at Bowling Green.

-One of his brothers, Jasper Robinson, played college football at Kent State, but a back injury ended his career short.
+One of his brothers, Jasper Robinson, played college football at Kent State before a back injury cut his career short.